-High-frequency (H.F.) can interfere with radio navigation, safety services, computers, and communications equipment.

-with electronic equipment perform this installation.

-- The user is responsible for having a qualified electrician prompt-ly correct any interference problem resulting from the installation. - If notified by the FCC about interference, stop using the equipment at once. - Have the installation regularly checked and maintained. - Keep high-frequency source doors and panels tightly shut, keep spark gaps at correct setting, and use grounding and shielding to minimize the possibility of interference
+- High-frequency (H.F.) can interfere with radio navigation, safety services, computers. and communications equipment. - Have only qualified persons familiar with electronic equipment perform this installation. - The user is responsible for having a qualified electrician prompt-ly correct any interference problem resulting from the installation. - If notified by the FCC about interference, stop using the equipment at once. - Have the installation regularly checked and maintained. - Keep high-frequency source doors and panels tightly shut, keep spark gaps at correct setting, and use grounding and shielding to minimize the possibility of interference